-Former Special Envoy and Assistant Secretary of State for Political Military Affairs
+Former State Department Special Envoy and Former Assistant Secretary of State for Political Military Affairs

 Ambassador Lincoln Bloomfield, Jr. has held policy positions in five previous administrations, most recently as Special Envoy for MANPADS Threat Reduction from 2008-09 (reducing the availability of shoulder-fired missiles to terrorist groups), for which President George W. Bush accorded him the rank of Ambassador.
 He was Assistant Secretary of State for Political Military Affairs as well as Special Representative of the President and Secretary of State for Humanitarian Mine Action from 2001-2005, responsible for diplomatic support to US military operations in Afghanistan and Iraq following the 9/11 attacks, coalition management, base access agreements, and arms transfers including serving as the federal ITAR regulator.
 During this time he led negotiation of agreements including the 140-nation U.N.
 Program of Action on Small Arms and Light Weapons, the U.S.-Russia bilateral agreement on Man-Portable Air Defense Systems, and bilateral arrangements enabling the continued provision of fuel by Kuwait to U.S. forces, conclusion of Article 98 Agreements under the Rome Statute with Jordan and Kuwait, and cooperation on reducing availability of MANPADS in Yemen, Iraq, Afghanistan, Pakistan and Bosnia & Herzegovina.